frwang96/verik/README.md

 ### verik-kotlin
 Documentation for declarations from the Kotlin standard library that are shared with Verik.
-This is used to generate part of the [API docs](https://verik.io/api/-verik/io.verik.kotlin/index.html) but are not used anywhere else in the toolchain.
+This is used to generate part of the API doc but are not used anywhere else in the toolchain.

 ### verik-core
 The core library that is imported in all Verik projects that is used to express HDL semantics.